- Clinical Psychologist

 Min 45 Hours

-Most clinical psychologists operate approximately forty five hours a week while clinical psychologists who are self-employed work more than this in per week.
+On an average, a clinical psychologists operate approximately forty five hours a week while clinical psychologists who are self-employed work more than standard hours a week.

 How to become a Clinical Psychologist?